 Hopper shook his head.
 “Hey, if this is some kind of joke . . .”

 The fortune-teller shook her head again, and again, and again.
 “A darkness.
 There is nothing but darkness, a great cloud, serpent black . . .”

 “I think that’s enough,” said Hopper.

 “The darkness is coming.
 A night with no end.
 A day with no dawn.
 The day of the—”

 “I said that’s enough!”
 Hopper thumped the table with his hand.
 The fortune-teller’s eyes snapped open and she gulped a lungful of air.
 She blinked several times as she looked around the faces in the room, her own expression one of surprise, like she had just woken from a deep sleep.

 Adam Christopher’s debut novel, Empire State, was SciFiNow’s Book of the Year and a Financial Times Book of the Year.
-His other novels include Seven Wonders, Hang Wire, The Burning Dark, and the Ray Electromatic Mysteries series.
-A contributor to the internationally bestselling Star Wars: From a Certain Point of View fortieth-anniversary anthology, Christopher has also written the official tie-in novels for the hit CBS television show Elementary and the award-winning Dishonored vieogame franchise and, with Chuck Wendig, wrote The Shield for Dark Circle/Archie Comics.
+His other novels include Stranger Things: Darkness on the Edge of Town, Made to Kill, and Seven Wonders.
+A contributor to the internationally bestselling Star Wars: From a Certain Point of View fortieth-anniversary anthology, Christopher has also written the official tie-in novels for the hit CBS television show Elementary and the award-winning Dishonored videogame franchise.
 Born in New Zealand, Christopher has lived in Great Britain since 2006.